doo/scanbot-sdk-doqa-configurator/Readme.md

   ```
   git clone https://github.com/doo/scanbot-sdk-doqa-configurator
   ```
+- Modify the `.env` file and put the version of the ScanbotSDK Core and your license key there.
 - Place the training images into the folders `data/bad` & `data/good`.
   Images should be in JPG or PNG format.
-- Modify the `.env` file and put the version of the ScanbotSDK Core and your license key there.
+  If you only have PDF files available, please convert them to PNG as described below.
 - Run the following command to produce the custom configuration:
   ```
   docker compose run --build --rm sbsdk-doqa-configurator